devops329/devops/instruction/deliverable10LoadTesting/deliverable10LoadTesting.md

 1. Execute the test and analyze the results.
 1. Save a copy of your load test script to your fork of the `jwt-pizza` repository under the name `loadTests/loginAndOrder.js`.

-Once this is all working, submit an image of your scripted results to the Canvas assignment.
+Once this is all working, submit an image of your script results to the Canvas assignment.
 This should look something like this:

 ![alt text](image.png)